anabaei/javalearn/JavaSpring.md

 greetingService.update(greeting);
 greetingService.delete(id); // notice to change id in getGreeting to Long
 ```
-* So the service is [here](https://github.com/anabaei/DialecticalMap.v1/tree/WebServiceLayer)

 </details>
 <details>
 	<summary> Construct Data JPA Repository </summary>

+* So the webservice completed version is [here](https://github.com/anabaei/DialecticalMap.v1/tree/WebServiceLayer)
 * First add JPA dependency to dependencies and mysql as well(if you wanted sql go with `hsql`
 ```java
 <dependency>